webpack/webpack-cli/.github/CONTRIBUTING.md

     npm run test:packages
     ```

--   Test a single CLI test case (must run from the root of the poject):
+-   Test a single CLI test case (must run from root of the poject):

     ```bash
     npx jest path/to/my-test.js